Company Explainer Video: The 2026 Guide

 Choosing the Right Explainer Video Style for Your Brand

-Teams often ask, “Should this be animated or live-action?”
-That’s a reasonable question, but it’s still too broad.
+Teams almost always ask, “should this be animated or live-action?”
+It is a fair question and still too broad.

 A comparison chart outlining 2D animation, live-action, and whiteboard styles for creating effective explainer videos for businesses.